 The EU Climate and energy framework set a reduction target of 40% by 2030, which was later revised under the EU Green Deal to at least 55% below 1990 levels.
 Except for Austria (2040) and Germany (2045), all other MACSUR countries are committed to achieving a net zero by 2050.
 Agriculture poses huge potential in achieving those emission targets through reducing the non-CO2 GHGs, for example, CH4 from ruminants, N2O from the soil organic pools, and Nitrogen fertilisers, and contributes to the removal of CO2 from the atmosphere by soil organic carbon sequestration.
-It is therefore imperative that agriculture contributes substantially to GHG emissions reductions, and this needs to happen without reductions in agricultural productivity and with improvements in soil health, biodiversity, and animal welfare.
+It is therefore imperative that agriculture contributes to happen without reductions in agricultural productivity and with improvements in soil health, biodiversity, and animal welfare.